Healthy Homes Assessment Eskdale

 Insulation Eskdale

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation requirements to be in compliance with the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation quality.

 Eskdale Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection